vmware-tanzu-labs/yaml-overlay-tool/docs/sections/mergeTypeFunctionality.md

   key2: value2
 ```

-When merging dictionary data, `yot` performs a deep merge on the original dictionary data with the new dictionary data.
-This means any new keys are added into the existing values, and any identical keys with new values are simply updated.
-If this approach does not work for your situation, consider using the `replace` action.
+During a dictionary data merge, `Yot` performs a deep merge on the original dictionary data with the new dictionary data.
+Any new keys added into the existing values, or any identical keys with new values are automatically updated.

-### Array/Sequence Merge Functionality
+If you don't want to merge data, but would rather replace it, use the `replace` action instead.

+### Array/sequence merge functionality

-An array/sequence in YAML appears as a key with a list of items prefaced by a `- ` pattern or a comma-separated list contained in square brackets as such:
+An array/sequence in YAML appears as a key with a list of items prefaced by a `- ` pattern or a comma-separated list contained in square brackets.

+For example,

 ```yaml
 # short-form